 We asked Northern Virginia experts how they like to celebrate spring in Virginia, and they came up with a bounty of wonderful outings and events for springtime fun.
 From spring festivals to art, gardens, scenic drives, and more you’ll find wonderful ways to celebrate spring on our list.

-Links and event dates are updated for 2019, so get the calendar out and make your plans.
+Links and event dates are updated for 2020, and we have included announced cancelations and closures.
 Looking for even more spring outings?
 See if you can complete our Spring Bucket List: 30 Fun Outings in Virginia DC and Maryland.

-The cherry blossoms are forecast to peak during the first week of April 2019 Find popular and hidden cherry blossom spots, plus tips and info to plan your visit, in our complete guide: Where to See Cherry Blossoms in DC, Maryland, and Virginia.
+Peak cherry blossoms generally occur in early April, but warm weather led to an early peak bloom of March 20 – 24 in 2020.
+Find popular and hidden cherry blossom spots, plus the latest forecasts, tips, and info to plan your visit, in our complete guide: Where to See Cherry Blossoms in DC, Maryland, and Virginia.

 While at the park, you can also hike one of their four different trails ranging from 1 mile to 2.5 miles – the Bootlegger Trail, the Follow the Hollows Trail, the Potomac Heritage Trail, and Madison’s Escape Trail.
 Stop by the visitor center and get a park map when you arrive at the festival and enjoy the day!

 Arrive early as parking spaces close to the visitor center fill up quickly, especially if it’s a beautiful day.
-The festival runs from 10:00 am to 3:00 pm and is $7 in advance (by 4/5), $9 at the door.
+The festival runs from 10:00 am to 3:00 pm and is $7 in advance, $9 at the gate.